evandisoft/RedOnion/MunOS/MunOS/Layer2.md

+﻿(Mostly implemented)

-﻿1. make it so that processes can start other processes, and go into a sleep mode (or return a ExecStatus.FINISHED to the OS to remove itself OS consideration), until they get a notification from the other processes.
+1. make it so that processes can start other processes, and go into a sleep mode (or return a ExecStatus.FINISHED to the OS to remove itself OS consideration), until they get a notification from the other processes.

 1. Use this to implement LiveRepl evaluate.
 Make LiveRepl create a process which waits for the executing process.